97bugsinthecode/97bugsinthecodecdn/README.md

 # 97bugsinthecodecdn
 This is a cd repository for the personal website.
-Can also contain some materials for the students.
+It will also contain materials for the students.